Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: Simulation Results

 \item \textbf{Unmatched Source Number}

-As shown in Figure \ref{fig:s3unmatched}, due to no constraint on the number of LTE channels, all of the sources can connect to the base station and the number of unmatched sources is zero for both the ORSA and MRSA algorithms in all cases.
+As shown in Fig.~\ref{fig:s3unmatched}, Existence of more relays in the network will connect more sources to the base station and reduce the number of unmatched sources.
+As expected, ORSA unmatched sources are lower than MRSA.